 - Floating expectations—how often and what units?

 Additionally, when comparing different offers, you must look at them in totality—the big picture.
-It may not make sense to just compare the hourly rate.
+It may not make sense to compare the hourly rate.
 A lower hourly rate may be the better offer if the value of other benefits makes up for the difference.
-Example, $40 an hour with no health benefits is likely a less attractive deal than $36 an hour with full medical coverage.
-The $4 an hour difference is not enough to get full medical coverage on your own.
+For example, $40 an hour with no health benefits is likely a less attractive deal than $36 an hour with full medical coverage.
+The $4 an-hour difference is not enough to get full medical coverage on your own.

 Be your best advocate.
 Ask questions and negotiate for a situation that works for you.
-In conclusion, if you feel you are being treated unfairly, or need professional guidance with legal contract matters you could contact the National Association of Travel Healthcare Organizations (NATHO).
+In conclusion, if you feel you are being mistreated or need professional guidance with legal contract matters, you could contact the National Association of Travel Healthcare Organizations (NATHO).